cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 Another strength is handling complex data types.
 For example, if one incorporates additional signals like device fingerprints, text (e.g., product names), or network information, deep networks can combine these modalities more seamlessly (e.g., an embedding layer for device ID, an LSTM for text description, etc.).

-In practice, DNNs have shown higher recall at a given false-positive rate compared to classical models, in several cases.[^13]
+In practice, DNNs have shown higher Recall at a given false-positive rate compared to classical models, in several cases.[^13]
 They are also adaptive architectures like RNNs or online learning frameworks can update as new data comes in, enabling continuous learning, which is important as fraud scenarios evolve.

 ## Weaknesses